Ajapaik/sift-pics-android/Docs/API/README.md

 				"tagged": 123 /* Number of tagged photos */
 			],
-			"message": "Message", /* An optional message from the server to display */, "link": "http://" /* An optional link to open in the browser */ }
+			"message": "Message", /* An optional message from the server to display */, "link": "http://" /* An optional link to open in the browser.
+See: hyperlinks */ }

 	Errors: